Chapter 6:

 Adrenaline and panic raced through me, perfect fuel for running, but my legs refused to carry me away.
 I stayed put, trembling in fear like a pathetic coward.
 My pulse hammered in my ears and blocked out everything else.

 I knew it!
 This is it!
 Nobody’s coming.
 No one's gonna save… me.
 Is this part of that thing’s twisted game?
 I… I wrecked a Nymph's home, right?
-Or…piss of some kind of… Dryad?
+Or… pissed off some kind of… Dryad?
 Or… or m-maybe it's… worse?
 What's worse?!

 My mind screamed an endless list of possible creatures, some less likely than others, from the different fantasy games and stories I'd usually consume in my free time.
 Whatever the thing was, I stumbled into its trap.
 There was no doubt in my mind.

 Minutes passed.
 Then several more.
 The thing had to be watching me, laughing at my pitiful attempt to hide.
-It probably wanted me to let my guard down, to relax and look back.
-Then… BAM!
+It probably wanted me to let my guard down, to relax and look back, then… BAM!
 It would strike.

 Why?
 Why isn't it… coming after me?
 Am I not… worth its time?
-Bad idea.
+No. Bad idea.
 Don't do it.
 How dumb are you?
 Don't look…

 There!

 It remained partially hidden by the plants and shadows; unmoving and still looking to the spot where I fell.
 The breath I was holding in slipped out—a shaky sigh of relief.
-I pulled myself up with the wall I hid behind and walked back to the vines when the feeling returned to my legs.
-I pulled away more of the plants.
+I pulled myself up using the wall I hid behind and walked back to the vines when the feeling finally returned to my legs.

 "Come on, how pathetic can you get, Skyler?"

 Even alone, heat rushed to my face, and embarrassment washed over me.
-Though, the voice that tossed me into the ruins was probably getting a good laugh from the whole thing, cracking up at my cowardly reaction if it was paying any attention to its little pawn.
+Though, the voice that tossed me into the ruins was probably getting a good laugh from the whole thing, cracking up at my cowardly reaction if it was even paying any attention to its little toy.
 The imagined laughter was too real, and my face got warmer more at the thought.

 I looked down, hanging my head—ashamed.